emilk/alignify/README.md

 Great!
 Just clone it and send pull-requests =)

 ## Who
-Alignify was created by Emil Ernerfeldt to make code look better.
+Alignify was created by Emil Ernerfeldt to make code more readable.
-It was somewhat inspired by [Nick Gravgaard's Elastic Tabstops](http://nickgravgaard.com/elastictabstops/).